thedeutscher/bad-story/index.md

 ## License

-This work was written entirely by me and contains no quotes or other copyrighted material from the game.
+This summary was written entirely by me and contains no quotes or other copyrighted material from the game.
 This work is licensed under CC BY-SA 4.0.
 See the [License File](./LICENSE.md).

 "Being a DIK" is a trademark of Dr Pink Cake.
 I am not affiliated with DPC in any way.